The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Results and Comparison to High-Redshift Galaxies

-We highlight the case of J164849+495751, a system in our sample with a non-zero $f_\mathrm{esc}^\mathrm{LyC}$ in both analyses: $12^{+19}_{-9}\%$ from our modelling and $3^{+5}_{-1}\%$ from \citet{flury_low-redshift_2022-1}.
-Both results are consistent within uncertainties.
-Our fit reproduces the measured $F_\mathrm{LyC}$, strengthening confidence that the true line-of-sight escape fraction lies within our estimated range.
-This galaxy is nearly dust-free, with a diffuse optical depth of $\tau_2 = 0.01^{+0.02}_{-0.01}$ and a comparable value for the birth-cloud component ($\tau_1/\tau_2 \approx 0.9$).
-Its specific star formation rate is typical for the LzLCS, with $\mathrm{sSFR} \sim 4\times10^{-9}\,\mathrm{yr}^{-1}$.
-Figure~\ref{fig:corner_small} presents a subset of the posterior distributions for key parameters of J164849+495751.
+This likely arises because their methods do not fit for $\log U$, allowing part of its influence to be absorbed into the inferred $f_\mathrm{esc}^\mathrm{LyC}$.
+In our framework, $\log U$ is treated as a free parameter, breaking this degeneracy; as a result, our recovered $f_\mathrm{esc}^\mathrm{LyC}$ values show no significant dependence ($\tau \simeq -0.07\pm0.09$) on the ionization state in contrast to the literature \citep{Jaskot:2013aa, Izotov2018MNRAS.478.4851I, flury_low-redshift_2022}.
+Figure~\ref{fig:corner_small} presents a subset of the posterior distributions for key parameters of an example galaxy J164849+495751 for which we find $f_\mathrm{esc}^\mathrm{LyC} = 43_{-12}^{+12} \%$.
 The full set of posteriors is provided in Appendix~\ref{fig:corner_highfesc}.
-When examining the posterior distributions for this galaxy, we recover the expected degeneracies between the SFH parameters and the stellar mass, as well as between stellar metallicity, stellar age, and dust attenuation.
-We also identify a mild degeneracy between $f_\mathrm{esc}^\mathrm{LyC}$ and $f_\mathrm{scale}$, accounting for a mismatch between the photometric and spectroscopic flux calibration.
-Physically, a poor constraint on $f_\mathrm{scale}$ could lead to a misattribution of escaping ionizing photons to fibre losses or vice versa.
+When examining the posterior distributions for this galaxy, we recover the expected degeneracies between the SFH parameters and the stellar mass, as well as between stellar metallicity and stellar age.
+We also identify mild degeneracies between $f_\mathrm{esc}^\mathrm{LyC}$ and $f_\mathrm{scale}$.
+Physically, a poor constraint on $f_\mathrm{scale}$ could lead to a misattribution of escaping ionizing photons to fiber losses or vice versa.
 However, the degeneracy is sufficiently weak that it does not significantly impact our inference of $f_\mathrm{esc}^\mathrm{LyC}$ beyond what is already captured by the posterior uncertainty.
+Additionally, $f_\mathrm{scale}$ is not included in the best performing model which accounts for 59 of the 64 galaxies.

-Interestingly, for galaxies with low inferred escape fractions ($\log_{10}(f_\mathrm{esc}^\mathrm{LyC}) < -3$), we observe a mild degeneracy between $f_\mathrm{esc}^\mathrm{LyC}$ and stellar metallicity (see example in Appendix~\ref{fig:corner_small}).
-Specifically, lower metallicity corresponds to lower escape fractions.
-Lower-metallicity stellar populations produce a higher intrinsic ionizing photon output.
-Therefore, if the observed spectrum does not indicate a correspondingly high LyC escape, the model compensates by inferring a lower $f_\mathrm{esc}^\mathrm{LyC}$.
-Given that the escape fractions in this regime are already close to zero, the degeneracy has a negligible impact on our conclusions.
-We next place our results in a broader context by comparing the LzLCS galaxies to both local and high-redshift populations, focusing on three fundamental properties: star formation activity (Section~\ref{sec:sfr}), gas-phase metallicities (Section~\ref{sec:gasPhaseMetal}), and sizes (Section~\ref{sec:size}).
+Next, we place our results in a broader context by comparing the LzLCS galaxies to both local and high-redshift populations, focusing on three fundamental properties: star formation activity (Section~\ref{sec:sfr}), gas-phase metallicities (Section~\ref{sec:gasPhaseMetal}), and sizes (Section~\ref{sec:size}).